FreeFem/FreeFem-doc/docs/reference/IO.md

 ifstream file("file.txt");
 ```

+!!!note
+	A file is closed at the end of a block.

 ## ofstream
 Open a file in write mode.
 ```freefem
 ofstream file("file.txt");
 ```

+!!!note
+	A file is closed at the end of a block.

 ## seekg
 Set the file position.